hardin47/website/Math154/Notes/08-classification.md

 **Bagging = Bootstrap Aggregating**.
 The idea is that sometimes when you fit multiple models and aggregate those models together, you get a smoother model fit which will give you a better balance between bias in your fit and variance in your fit.
 Bagging can be applied to any classifier to reduce variability.

-<p style = "color:red">Recall that the variance of the sample mean is variance / n.
+<p style = "color:red">Recall that the variance of the sample mean is variance of data / n.
 So we've seen the idea that averaging an outcome gives reduced variability.</p>

 ### Bagging algorithm